filipefalcaos/saner-2020/README.md

 In this repository you will find the source code used to: (i) run the SZZ algorithm; (ii) collect all the data used; (iii) compute the metrics; and (iv) perform the statistical analyses.
 In this repository you will also find the data we collected and used in our analyses.
 Moreover, we provide some examples on how the analyses were conducted and a deeper characterization of the data collected.

+To see the files in the repository, click on the **"View on GitHub"** button at the top of this page, or click on this [link](https://github.com/filipefalcaos/sbes-2019).

 ### Methodology Example
 To better understand the methodology of our study, we provide a real example.
 Let's consider the  commit ***#3cd54fc4*** authored by the developer *martijnvg* on 13 September, 2012 in the ***Elasticsearch*** project.
 After analyzing this commit, we observed that most of the commit changes are related to the introduction of tests and reengineering  of the source code to improve conditionals.
 In particular, the commit *#3cd54fc4* involved 11 files, 313 additions, and 111 deletions.